guenthertom/stata-crashcourse/units/unit04_loading_data/README.md

 # Unit 4 – Loading data into Stata

-In our first unit, we introduce the Stata interface and demonstrate how to run your very first commands.
-You'll see how Stata combines the flexibility of spreadsheet tools with the power of reproducible syntax-based workflows.
+This unit teaches you how to load, import, and save data in Stata, covering native .dta files as well as external formats like Excel and .csv

 ## 📄 Slides

-Read the [slides for this unit](slides04.pdf) before watching the video.
+Read the [slides for this unit](unit04_slides.pdf) before watching the video.

 <br><br>